alantakwok/generalizing-TSP/data_files/readme.md

-The number in the folder represents the number of nodes of the graphs contained in the folder.
+The number in the folder name represents the number of nodes of the graphs contained in the folder.